Skip to content

 If the answer to both questions is yes, the contracting officer must set the contract aside for small businesses.
 This isn’t optional.
 It’s required by FAR 19.502-2.

 For contracts above $350,000, the contracting officer must actively evaluate whether the Rule of Two is met.
-In practice, the Rule of Two applies broadly.
-The September 2025 rewrite of FAR Part 19 retained the Rule of Two for contracts above the SAT as well, calling it “essential to sound procurement” policy.
+In practice, the Rule of Two applies broadly to new contract awards.
+A September 2025 proposed rewrite of FAR Part 19 would preserve the Rule of Two above the SAT, but as of FAC 2026-01 (May 2026) the proposed rewrite has not been finalized — current FAR Part 19 retains its traditional structure.

 What “Total Set-Aside” Means